Reform UK: 2019 general election

 Farage's proposition was rejected by Johnson.
 On 11 November, Farage said that his party would not stand in any of the 317 seats won by the Conservatives at the last election.
 Conservative Party chairman James Cleverly welcomed this, although he stated that the parties had not been in contact.
 Newsnight reported that conversations between members of the Brexit Party and the pro-Brexit Conservative group, the European Research Group (ERG) had led to this decision.

 The Brexit Party is reported to have requested that Boris Johnson publicly state he would not extend the Brexit transition period beyond the planned date of 31 December 2020 and that he wished for a Canada-style free-trade agreement with the EU.
 Johnson did make a statement covering these two issues, something which Farage referenced as key when announcing he was standing down some candidates, but both the Brexit Party and the Conservatives denied that any deal was done between them.
 The decision to not run in those seats met with criticism by some Brexit Party supporters and candidates, and some candidates who had been selected to run for Conservative seats opted to run as independent candidates on a Pro-Brexit platform.

 Results

 The party failed to win any seats in the general election.
 Its best second places were in Barnsley Central, where Victoria Felton won 30.4% of the vote, and Barnsley East, where Jim Ferguson won 29.2%.
-High third places were in Hartlepool, where Richard Tice won 25.8% of the vote, and Hull West and Hessle, where Michelle Dewberry won 18%.
+High third places were in Hartlepool, where Richard Tice won 25.8% of the vote, and Kingston upon Hull West and Hessle, where Michelle Dewberry won 18%.